rogit31/vostera.md/Plot/Session Planning.md

 ## Kite's letter
 A letter to kite from her ex mayhaps!

+## Loot Acquired:
+- Amulet that Kite got is an amulet of dexterity
+- Hemlock got an all or nothing
+- Druid's earrings
+- The random number of scrolls that Hemlock got
 ## Character Moments
 ### Hemlock
 Don't know what to do with his mother